You are here:

 From September through May, the students participate in Saturday follow-ups held on campus and tutorials held after school in their communities.
 Additional academic year activities include college visits, SAT cram sessions, and college fairs.
 During a six-week residential summer program, students attend five academic classes each day and participate in a wide variety of cultural and recreation activities.
 Each summer Upward Bound Bridge students take Saint Francis University courses for credit.
 The program is housed in Schwab Hall.

-The Saint Francis University Athletics Department offers sports-related camps for both boys and girls.
-Camps include:
+Get a Division I experience in your own backyard.
+The Saint Francis University Athletics Department offers camps for both boys and girls.
+See all the SFU RedFlash Sports Camps options here.